 Congratulations, you’ve incorporated your very own Limited Liability Company (LLC).
 Running your LLC, unlike a traditional business, has various benefits that give you limited liability for business debts.
 However, unlike a traditional corporation, the LLC gives you additional benefits to skip a number of the legal hurdles and tax rules.
 For small and medium business, this is one of the most versatile and economical ways to structure their business and focus on what is really important, running the day-to-day business.

-To get your LLC up and running, you have to complete some essential start-up tasks like registering with the Companies House (CH).
-CH is the regulatory body that registers all limited liability companies in the UK and maintains the registry of companies.
+To get your LLC up or Setting Up a Limited Liability Company (LLC), and running, you have to complete some essential start-up tasks like registering with the Companies House (CH).
+Companies House is the regulatory body that registers all limited liability companies in the UK and maintains the registry of companies.
 It is legally mandated to register your company with Companies House before you start any business as a limited liability company.
-Registering a new company is a fairly simple process.
+Set up a private limited company or Registering a new company is a fairly simple process.
 This can either be done on your own, through an accountant, or through a company formations agent.

 - Memorandum of Association

 - Articles of Association

 We will discuss each of these documents in more details later in the article.

 Furthermore, to be on the safe side of the law there are a few other technicalities that need to be kept in mind.
 In addition, there are a few new formalities and paperwork requirements that are required to be maintained to keep proper records of important LLC decision, transactions and meetings.
 This will protect you LLC status and keep members, directors and others appraised of the LLC’s activities.